 Haven Life's term life insurance is algorithmically underwritten.
 So if you're under the age of 45, you need less than $1 million in coverage and the algorithm doesn't detect any concerns in your application, you can apply for coverage and get approval in less than an hour.
 In addition, the entire application process occurs online, unless a concern is detected and you're asked to take a medical exam.
-Not all applicants will avoid the medical exam, and the algorithm will decline those with certain pre-existing conditions, but this is still an incredible convenience since the process typically takes weeks with traditional insurers.
+Not all applicants will avoid the medical exam, and the algorithm will decline those with certain higher-risk pre-existing conditions, but this is still an incredible convenience since the process typically takes weeks with traditional insurers.
 And, since the policy is fully underwritten, rates are much lower than you'd receive with most no-exam life insurance policies.

 If you are asked to take a medical exam, you may still be approved for temporary coverage, although this option isn't always available.
 Those who do receive temporary coverage will have life insurance in place and will have their premiums finalized after the exam (so long as their application is approved post-exam).